nlquantumm-source/Pre-trained-Edge-AI-ECG-Sensor/README.md

 * In this repository, we're going to focus on solving problems at medical field (ECG Sensor).<br />
 * ECG sensor is being used for detecting and recording the electrical activity of the heart, used in majority of the ER (Emergency) cases.<br />
 * As ECG sensor is being used in 79% of ER cases (122 million patients per year), it's being used in various situations and perform badly in 3% ~ 5% (3.7 million to 6.1 million patients per year) for respiration state (The process by which organisms produce energy from food), physical movement, and electrode contact issues (wrong placement which often happens).<br />
 * IBM Granite models brings a solution here.
-They are great when placing edge deployment with Synthetic noise application and embedding with small hardware products.
-For ECG Sensor deployment, we decided to use IBM Granite TSPulse (granite-timeseries-tspulse-r1).<br />
+They are great when placing edge deployment with Synthetic noise application and embedding with small hardware products.<br />
+* For ECG Sensor deployment, we decided to use IBM Granite TSPulse (granite-timeseries-tspulse-r1).<br />
 * TSPulse is one of the best AI model for this use-case because it is pretrained with *dual-space masked recontruction* (time + frequency domains), making it naturally strong at imputation and Synthetic noise addition especially on physiological signals.<br />
 * Use the *hybrid-dualhead-512-p8-r1* variant for imputation/denoising.
 It excels at zero-shot reconstruction and works perfectly with fine-tuning.<br /><br />